 “Hope really does live here,” Noreen says of CHOP.
 “There’s such a community of caring — from the security officers to the food service staff, to the orderlies and the entire medical team.
 Everyone understands the mission of the hospital and works together to help children in need.
 In my book, it doesn’t get much better than that.”

-When our new hospital in King of Prussia opens in Nov., young athletes like Lydia across the region will have access to every resource they need, from our pediatric emergency department and Urgent Care Center to our Center for Sports Medicine and Performance and even orthopaedic surgery — all in one convenient location!
+When our new hospital in King of Prussia opens, young athletes like Lydia across the region will have access to every resource they need, from our pediatric emergency department and Urgent Care Center to our Center for Sports Medicine and Performance and even orthopaedic surgery — all in one convenient location!

 This story was originally published in 2016 and updated in 2021.